ChilliCream/graphql-workshop/docs/5-adding-complex-filter-capabilities.md

     }
     ```

-    You can also remove the unused using directive (`using Microsoft.EntityFrameworkCore`).
+    And remove the unused using directive.

     We have now replaced all the root level list fields and are now using our pagination middleware.
 There are still more lists left where we should apply pagination if we want to really have a refined schema.
 Let's change the API a bit more to incorporate this.